Updated: May 26, 2021

 Because it empowers and motivates us to make tough decisions so that our health isn't affected by unforgiveness.

 Knowing that unforgiveness creates issues with our physical, emotional, and spiritual health gives us fuel to start the process of forgiving, letting go, and moving on.

 PRO TIP: I've actually prayed, "Lord help me to be willing to forgive."
 Meaning I wasn't ready and willing to forgive.
 But I was willing (ready, eager, and prepared) to start the process.
 Baby steps.

-The first place to start is knowing that it’s important for us to forgive and pray for help to do it.
+The first place to start is knowing that it's vital for us to forgive and pray for help.

-By the way, sometimes we’ve been stressed so long, our bodies are depleted of the nutrients it needs to perform basic functions- like having balanced mental health.
+By the way, sometimes we've been stressed so long, our bodies are depleted of the nutrients it needs to perform essential functions- like having balanced mental health.